-- Pressing the manual lock button on the door.

-- Operating the remote entry transmitter.

-- Operating the keyless entry keypad.

-- Operating the driver's door with a key.
+- Pressing the manual lock button on the door. - Operating the remote entry transmitter. - Operating the keyless entry keypad (with the driver's door closed). - Operating the driver's door with a key.

 Opening all windows and moonroof (if equipped)

 You can open the vehicle's windows and moonroof (if equipped) by using the door key or the $^{\bullet}$ control on the remote entry transmitter.